Las Vegas Brachial Plexus Injury Attorneys

 Brachial Plexus Injuries & Medical Malpractice

 When a baby is too large to fit through the mother’s birth canal, the condition – known as cephalopelvic disproportion – should be recognized by the doctor as soon as possible.
 If the birth is already underway, the obstetrician must use particular maneuvers to deliver the baby.
 This sort of delivery is difficult, though, and the nerves of the brachial plexus can become stretched and damaged.

 In many cases, cephalopelvic disproportion can be diagnosed prior to delivery, and the baby can be delivered by C-section.
 However, failure to diagnose the condition – along with failure to take proper action during the delivery – can constitute medical negligence.

 Brachial plexus injuries during childbirth can have lifelong consequences for the child and the family.
-If you believe your child has suffered such an injury, contact Christiansen Law Offices today at 702-570-9262.
-Our team of attorneys can investigate your case and explain your legal options for obtaining full and fair compensation for your child’s injury.
+Our team of Las Vegas brachial plexus injury lawyers can investigate your case and explain your legal options for obtaining full and fair compensation for your child’s injury.